-Participants of the 2016 Houston HIV Care Services Needs Assessment were asked to indicate if each of the funded Ryan White HIV/AIDS Program services they needed in the past 12 months was easy or difficult for them to access.
+Participants were asked to indicate if each of the funded Ryan White HIV/AIDS Program services they needed in the past 12 months was easy or difficult for them to access.
 If difficulty was reported, participants were then asked to provide a brief description on the barrier experienced.
 Results for both topics are presented below.

 (Graph 2) All funded services except hospice and linguistics were analyzed and received a ranking of accessibility.
 The two most accessible services were day treatment and substance abuse services at 92% ease of access, followed by primary care at 90% and local medication assistance at 89%.
 Day treatment had the highest accessibility ranking of any core medical service, while transportation received the highest accessibility ranking of any support service.
 Compared 2014 needs assessment, reported accessibility increased for each service category, with an average increase of 9 percentage points.
 The greatest increase in percent of participants reporting ease of access was observed in early intervention services, while transportation experienced the lowest increase in accessibility.
-The percent of needs assessment participants reporting need for a particular service decreased the most for food pantry, housing, and medical nutrition therapy, while the percent of those indicating a need for health insurance assistance increased 12 percentage points from 2014, the most of any service measured.